🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart below shows the percentage of adults by age group in the UK who used the internet every day in the years 2003-2006.
+The graph shows the number of proficient English speakers from different countries by the year of their arrival in England and Wales.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+Write at least 150 words

-The chart below shows the proportion of survey respondents that showed interest in particular sports in three different years in the UK.
-Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
+The chart below shows the main reasons why students chose to study at a particular university in the UK in 1995 and 2005.
+Summarize the information by selecting and reporting the main features, and make comparisons where relevant.

 See All